Land Use History

 The City of Windsor currently covers approximately 145.3 square kilometres.
 The present boundaries of the municipality are the result of amalgamations and transfers of land from adjacent communities, principally in the 1930s and 1960s as well as the recent Tecumseh land transfer of 2003.
 Windsor is a city of well-defined neighbourhoods with greater future opportunities for community development.

 To facilitate future planning within Windsor, the municipality is currently divided into a total of 19 planning districts.
 The 19 existing planning districts range in size from slightly more than 200 hectares to almost 1,135 hectares.
 These planning districts or parts of them, and the newly transferred lands will provide the basis for developing more detailed planning policies.
 The recently transferred lands from Tecumseh (2,532 hectares) fall under the jurisdiction of the former Official Plan for Sandwich South.
-It is expected that a comprehensive Official Plan amendment will be prepared in 2004 to bring the new land under the guidance of the City Official Plan.

 Population